What to Do if Your Child Was Arrested for Heroin Possession in Ventura, CA

 According to a recent study, people in their twenties accounted for nearly half of all heroin-related E.R. admissions involving Ventura County residents during 2016.
 With heroin abuse on the rise among young people, this demographic is also starting to account for greater and greater numbers of heroin-related arrests in California.
 Fortunately, Ventura County Superior Court operates an Adult Drug Court program, which is designed to help convicted offenders age 18 or older get treatment instead of being incarcerated.
-If your son or daughter was arrested for a serious heroin offense in Ventura County, our Ventura drug possession lawyers may be able to help them avoid jail time by working for admission into a Drug Court program, which can eventually result in a dismissal of their charges.
+If your son or daughter was arrested for a serious heroin offense in Ventura County, our Ventura heroin possession lawyers may be able to help them avoid jail time by working for admission into a Drug Court program, which can eventually result in a dismissal of their charges.

 With the nation in the midst of a heroin epidemic, heroin arrests are increasingly common.
 Unfortunately, California is no exception.
 According to statistics published by the California Department of Justice, nearly 160,000 people – more than the population of Ventura – were arrested for drug-related offenses in 2005 alone.
 While a small number were attributable to marijuana, the majority of these arrests – nearly 147,000 cases – were related to narcotics and other dangerous drugs, including heroin.
 Nearly 56,000 of the arrests involved people aged 20 to 29: more than any other age group.